QubitPi/QubitPi/README.md

 <img width="15%" align="left" src="https://user-images.githubusercontent.com/16126939/206631498-e769d729-edbe-4165-932f-38a0755e161a.png">

 I used to extensively study technologies by [blogging](https://qubitpi.github.io/jersey-guide/).
-Since I'm running a company, my obligations right now is more on doing well for my employees and my company.
+Since I'm running a company, my obligations right now are more on doing well for my employees and for my company.
 This gives me much less time on writing the tech blogs.
 I do, however, keep studying techs in a what I found more efficient approach.

 Since my blogs were essentially paraphrasing their documentations, why not simply fork their entire documentation and add my notes, if any, to it?
 That basically saves a lot of my time and packs everything in a more giant notebook of forks.
 So here they are: